MoonshinetheP/Envismetrics/joss-paper/paper.md

 ### Function 4: Rate Constant Calculation

-The rate constant is calculated using a dimensionless kinetic parameter, \(\Psi\).
-This parameter is a normalized value that represents the rate constant (\(k_0\)) in relation to various factors such as the diffusion coefficient and the number of electrons transferred.
+The rate constant is calculated using a dimensionless kinetic parameter, $\Psi$.
+This parameter is a normalized value that represents the rate constant $k_0$ in relation to various factors such as the diffusion coefficient and the number of electrons transferred.
 This method was originally proposed by Nicholson [@nicholson1965theory] and later extended by Lavagnini et al. [@lavagnini2004extended].

 ### Function 5: Tafel Analysis Module